HoldenGs/pvp4real/README.md

 pip install stable_baselines3 imitation tensorboard wandb scikit-image pyyaml gdown
 ```

-If you encounter an error when running MetaUrban that your environment using an outdated `libstdc++.so.6` which doesn't support the required `GLIBCXX_3.4.32` symbol version, you can try to update `libstdc++` via `conda` by running:
+If you encounter an error when running MetaUrban on Linux that your environment using an outdated `libstdc++.so.6` which doesn't support the required `GLIBCXX_3.4.32` symbol version, you can try to update `libstdc++` via `conda` by running:

 ```bash
 conda install -n pvp4real libstdcxx-ng=12.2.0